-He has been published widely, including in the areas of extradition and Red Notice reform, anti-money laundering, bribery, and corruption in sport (including the 2015/16 and 2016/17 LawInSport/BASL Sports Law Yearbooks).
+He has been published widely, including in the areas of extradition and Interpol Red Notice reform, anti-money laundering, market abuse, and corruption in sport (including LawInSport/BASL Sports Law Yearbooks).
 Published articles have appeared in Butterworths Journal of International Banking and Financial Law, Global Banking & Finance Review, and Business Law Review.